Hans Cornelis

-Hans Cornelis (born 13 October 1982) is a Belgian professional football manager and former player who is the head coach of Challenger Pro League club Lokeren-Temse.
+Hans Cornelis (born 13 October 1982) is a Belgian professional football manager and former player who is the assistant coach of Belgian Pro League club Gent.

 Playing career

 Cornelis was part of a last minute transfer deal in the late evening of 31 August 2009.
 Cercle Brugge and Genk came to an extensive agreement: Cornelis was sold to Cercle Brugge, his teammate Jelle Vossen joined him on loan.
 Thomas Buffel made the opposite move.

 Following a trial at Notts County, Cornelis joined Deinze for the 2015–16 season.

 Managerial career

 After having played for lower league club Zwevezele from 2017, Cornelis took over as player-coach in 2019.
 One year later, he retired from playing football and continued as the team's manager.

 After Zwevezele withdrew from the national competitions after the 2021–22 season, Cornelis was appointed new head coach of Belgian Division 2 club Lokeren-Temse on 4 June 2022.
 He led the club to two consecutive promotions to reach the second-tier 2024–25 Challenger Pro League.

+On 27 June 2025, Cornelis was hired by Charleroi as an assistant coach to Rik De Mil.
+On 10 December 2025, De Mil moved to Gent mid-season, and Cornelis was appointed caretaker manager for Charleroi.
+He was fired from this position on 7 April 2026 and replaced with Mario Kohnen, the T2 coach.

+On 10 June 2026, Cornelis was hired as an assistant coach by Gent, reuniting with De Mil.